 “Well, who’s everybody?”
 Fohr replied.
 “Because I coached the kid for two years.
 He’s liked by his teammates.
 Yeah, he scores a lot of goals, and then people look at that as a selfish thing, but that’s his way to help his teammates.”

-As the left-winger settles into his freshman year with the Terriers, that noise has quieted from where it was a few months ago.
+As he settles into his freshman year with the Terriers, that noise has quieted from where it was a few months ago.
 The draft is complete — Eiserman was picked 20th overall by the New York Islanders — and though pressure and expectations remain, Eiserman can “play a little bit more,” as he put it.

 “Obviously, you have your team that picked you, and now I can play for BU and try to win hockey games,” Eiserman said.
 “Don’t got to worry about 30 teams in the stands kind of criticizing you every single play.”